Watson-Creative/watson-webflow/README.md

     // Do something
 }

+// Check if preloader was actually initialized (found loaderholder) if (AnimatedSVGPreloader.isInitialized()) {
+    // Preloader is active on this page
+}

-// Force complete the loading (useful for edge cases) AnimatedSVGPreloader.forceComplete();
+// Force complete the loading (only works if initialized) AnimatedSVGPreloader.forceComplete();
 ```